kabosuMy3a/ExcelFromISBN/README.md

 	If you activate -e you can input ISBN code in cli.
 	After that this program's threads will find bookInfo from naverAPI and printout in cli.
 	Then, threads save bookInfo in hashMap.
-	you can use '/b'if you want to search by book name(e.g. /b 아침에는 죽음을 생각하는 것이 좋다).
+If title is null || author is null don't save. you can use '/b'if you want to search by book name(e.g. /b 아침에는 죽음을 생각하는 것이 좋다).
 	'/d' will delete bookInfo which you find just now. '/delete all' will clear all bookInfo from hashMap.
 	With '/boxnumber \<number>' you can set box number for arrange.